Inzhenerka/docs.getdbt.tech/website/docs/reference/commands/debug.md

 `dbt debug` supports the following flags to use in the CLI. dbt Cloud CLI users can use the [`dbt environment`](/reference/commands/dbt-environment) command to interact with your dbt Cloud environment.

 :::info Flag Availability in the dbt Cloud IDE
-In the dbt Cloud IDE, only the following flags are supported:
+The dbt Cloud IDE currently supports the following flags:

 - `dbt debug`
 - `dbt debug --connection`